blakethorne5112/ChromeNoteExtension/README.md

 ## Implementation Notes

-Listeners are added for all events, so the table automatically updates when data in the reading list changes.
+Listeners are added for all events, so the table automatically updates when data in the reading list changes.\

+USER To Update API Key -- > TODO: Seperate file for keys
+1. background.js ->
+2. chrome.runtime.onInstalled.addListener
+        // USER NEEDS TO ENTER THEIR OWN API KEY AND SEARCH ENGINE ID
+        apiKey: 'insert-api-key-here',
+        searchEngineId: 'insert-search-engine-id-here'